 Monarch Populations are Declining, but Planting Milkweed Can Bring Them Back.
+It’s important to choose the right milkweed variety.

 We have an update for this post, originally published in 2019 when the Monarch butterfly populations were at an all time low.
 We have been are growing milkweed in our garden for the past two years and we have never seen so many butterflies.
 We just heard that the Monarch butterfly population in the Monterey Bay area has increased this year.
 Maybe the number of people growing milkweed in their garden is helping.